 Well, as I told you last week, the next stop on our little holiday road trip around the Netherlands was the town of Franeker, in Friesland, to visit the Eise Eisinga Planetarium.
 I had read an article about quirky things to do in the North of the Netherlands and this one sounded the most interesting.
 Friesland is a province of the Netherlands (where Friesian horses come from!) and the town of Franeker is a lovely little canal town not far from Leeuwarden, the capital of Friesland.

 We parked the car and headed for the planetarium, although I became a bit distracted by this quirky little crooked building along the way:

 Notice the Friesian flag there, with little hearts on it?
 So cute!
-Although I think they might be supposed to be tulips rather than hearts, but still, it’s a cute flag. ~UPDATE~ A friendly (Friesian, I think) person on twitter let me know that these are actually Pompeblêden – meant to represent the leaves of a water-lily and a heraldic device.
+Although I think they might be supposed to be tulips rather than hearts, still, it’s a cute flag. ~UPDATE~ A friendly (Frisian, I think) person on Twitter let me know that these are actually Pompeblêden – meant to represent the leaves of a water lily and a heraldic device.
 Fancy that!
 Read more about them here.
-Always nice to know people are reading the blog and I don’t mind being corrected because I like to get my facts straight.
-Thanks to @Kalti on twitter 🙂
+It’s always nice to know people are reading the blog and I don’t mind being corrected because I like to get my facts straight.
+Thanks to @Kalti on Twitter!

 I loved the building itself, which was built in 1634, and the lovely old house it stood next to.

 We continued up the street a little way, and came to the main attraction – the planetarium!